puppetlabs/puppet_metrics_dashboard/REFERENCE.md

 Data type: `Array[String]`

 An array of databases that should be created in InfluxDB.
-Valid values are 'pe_metrics','telegraf', 'graphite', and any other string.
-Defaults to `['pe_metrics']` Each database in the array will be created in InfluxDB. 'pe_metrics','telegraf', and 'graphite' are specially named and will be used with their associated metric collection method.
+Valid values are 'puppet_metrics','telegraf', 'graphite', and any other string.
+Defaults to `['puppet_metrics']` Each database in the array will be created in InfluxDB. 'puppet_metrics','telegraf', and 'graphite' are specially named and will be used with their associated metric collection method.
 Any other database name will be created, but not utilized with components in this module.

 Default value: $puppet_metrics_dashboard::params::influxdb_database_name